kurtrwall/kurtrwall.github.io/_posts/2016-10-18-django-wagtail-differences-pt1.md

 The opinions and structure that Wagtail is built with are few but important to understand.
 In this series, we'll be stepping through some of these and how they make a difference to a Django project.

-# Part One: The View
+# Part one: The View

 Let's first follow how a request normally flows once it hits the Django application at a high level: